 key insights and highlights

-When you're squeezing a lime for your favorite dish or drink, you might wonder just how much juice you'll get from one fruit.
+When you’re squeezing a lime for your favorite dish or drink, you might wonder just how much juice you’ll get from one fruit.
 The answer varies, but generally, a medium lime typically yields about 2 tablespoons, or 1 ounce, of fresh lime juice.
-So, if you're cutting one lime in half, you can expect to get about 1 tablespoon of juice from each half.
-This makes it easier for you to estimate how many limes you need for your recipe, especially if you're aiming for a specific quantity of juice.
+So, if you’re cutting one lime in half, you can expect to get about 1 tablespoon of juice from each half.
+This makes it easier for you to estimate how many limes you need for your recipe, especially if you’re aiming for a specific quantity of juice.
+If you’re experimenting with lime-based recipes or cocktails, knowing how much juice is in a lime can be particularly helpful.
+For instance, recipes that call for zest often benefit from the natural acidity and flavor of the lime, enhancing your dish or drink.
+Keep in mind that the size and ripeness of the lime can affect the yield, so it’s always good to have an extra lime on hand just in case!

 If you're preparing a dish that calls for a bit more lime juice, like a tangy marinade or a zesty dressing, it's handy to know that to obtain 1/4 cup of lime juice, you'd need approximately 2 limes.
 This means that when you're squeezing those fresh limes, you're getting more juice per lime than you might think, especially if you choose ripe limes that are at their peak freshness.
 The flavor of fresh lime juice is far superior to that of bottled alternatives, making it worthwhile to squeeze those limes yourself.